Tourism in Nigeria: Resorts and regional tourism

 Obudu Mountain Resort is a ranch and resort on the Obudu Plateau in Cross River State.
 It was developed in 1951 by M. McCaughley, a Scot who first explored the mountain ranges in 1949.
 He camped on the mountaintop of the Oshie Ridge on the Sankwala Mountains for a month before returning with Mr. Hugh Jones a fellow rancher in 1951.
 Together with Dr Crawfeild, they developed the Obudu Cattle Ranch.
 Although the ranch has been through troubles since, it has been rehabilitated to its former glory.

 Since 2005, a cable car climbing 870 m from the base to the top of the plateau gives visitors a scenic view while bypassing the extremely winding road to the top.
 The resort is found on the Obudu Plateau, close to the Cameroon border in the northeastern part of Cross River State, approximately 110 km east of the town of Ogoja and 65 km from the town of Obudu in Obanliku Local Government Area of Cross River State.

 It is about 30 minutes drive from Obudu town and is about a 332 km drive from Calabar, the Cross River State capital.
 Charter air service is available to the Bebi Airport which lies between the village of Obudu and the resort.
 The ranch has in recent times seen an influx of both Nigerian and international tourists because of the development of tourist facilities by Cross-River State Government, which has turned the ranch into a well known holiday and tourist resort center in Nigeria.

 Also, Ibeno Beach is one of the most beautiful beaches in the country and the longest coastline sand beach in Nigeria and West Africa.
 It is situated in Jamestown in Akwa Ibom.
 The city is said to be named after the local government where it is located.
 According to historians, the beach is one of the oldest beaches in Nigeria.

 Regulation, awareness and promotion

 The tourism industry is regulated by the Federal Ministry of Information and National Orientation (Nigeria).
 In an attempt to raise the profile of the country's tourism sector, a beauty pageant, the Miss Tourism Nigeria Pageant, was created in 2004.
 The winners in 2004, 2005, and 2006 have been, respectively, Shirley Aghotse, Abigail Longe, and Gloria Zirigbe.

+A challenge to the tourism industry in Nigeria is the dearth of accurate data that are cardinal in government decision-making.
+The federal Office of Statistics (FOS) has not been able to collate travel data to develop and standardize travel research.

 In 2017, Olufeko's research in design and its intersections with anthropology, led to a journey inside Sungbo's Eredo, bringing the rampart's narrative back into social dialogue.